ijyliu/anlp23-project/README.md

-# anlp23-project

-Isaac's Applied Natural Language Processing class project.
+# The Practicality of Prompt Engineering

+Author: Isaac Liu

+Completed for "Applied Natural Language Processing", UC Berkeley, Fall 2023

+The report can be found [here](Report/The Practicality of Prompt Engineering.pdf).